x-orpheus/catch-react-error/README.md

 ### 6. Add a CustomErrorBoundary component

-- First, create an normal Error Boundary Component and change it
+- First, create an normal Error Boundary Component and change it.

+  **custom Errorboundary must has a static property: `catchreacterror:true`**

 ```jsx
 class CustomErrorBoundary extends React.Component {